 YU Language Academy

-They have various courses set up, well-equipped dorms within walking distance from the school.
+YU language academy has various courses set up, well-equipped dorms within walking distance from the school.
 Moreover, they have a school scholarship system to aid outstanding students with financial difficulties.
 YU language academy also has a café “Yumeiro” nearby Tokyo campuses where YU students exclusively dine for only 360 yen.
 If students have any difficulties, problems or questions regarding their study process and school or daily life, they are always welcome to ask school staffs, who will come to their aid as soon as possible.
-They assist students with their public health insurance application.
+YU language academy assists students with their public health insurance application.
 It allows students to have obligatorily medical examinations and be able to deal with any illnesses or accidents with ease.
-YU language academy school arranges college and University visits, where students can choose among a variety of fields of study and tertiary education.
+YU language school arranges college and University visits, where students can choose among a variety of fields of study and tertiary education.
 Students can freely use School computers with internet access.

 There are preparatory courses (long-term, student visa) and Short-term courses.
 Beside Japanese language lessons there are lessons for EJU, JLPT and job-searching measures.
-YU language academy school also organizes extra lessons, to help students who are falling behind and need the teacher’s help to catch up with the others and move forward with less difficulties.
+The school also organizes extra lessons, to help students who are falling behind and need the teacher’s help to catch up with the others and move forward with less difficulties.

 UJS Language School